 Combine enterprise simulation with powerful financial modelling tools

 The energy generation, transmission and distribution sectors have long been at the forefront of the use of simulation and optimisation tools.
 However, the volume and rate of change driven by new technology, for example electric vehicles and renewables, and in some jurisdictions, the need to meet climate change obligations mean that the current generation of tools are inadequate.
 Many of the tools currently in use have been used at the plant level for engineering purposes or solely within narrow business functions such as asset maintenance.
-The lack of appreciation of financial or systemic issues by these lower level tools raises significant questions of their real value.
+The lack of appreciation of financial or systemic issues by these lower level tools limits their overall value.
 How do you know if a locally optimised plan actually optimises the organisational objectives, is resilience to strategic risks and offers the greatest flexibility to leverage future opportunities?

-Forward looking companies in this sector are realising that the spreadsheets and niche tools long used for making strategic decisions are inadequate in this rapidly changing national and global markets.
+Forward looking companies in this sector are realising that the spreadsheets and niche tools long used for making strategic decisions are inadequate within rapidly changing national and global markets.
 Not only do they not fully represent the operational constraints that exist in their businesses, they lack the flexibility to rapidly develop practical financially productive decisions that cut across organisational silos.
-Therefore, the ability to make rapid, forward looking and holistic decisions is a key competency that energy companies must develop to succeed in an increasingly complex and uncertain sector.
+Therefore, the ability to make rapid, forward looking and holistic decisions is a key competency that energy companies must develop to succeed in an increasingly complex and volatile sector.